Where to Discuss?

 Initialization: Prepare Sheet

-We also need to define border color, for example.
+We also need to define a border color.
+For example:

 lineFormatGray = BorderLine2()